A submission to the Environmental Audit Committee’s inquiry into the Government’s 25-year Environment Plan

 - What are the risks and benefits of adopting Net Gain?

-The UK is making a significant investment in infrastructure over the next 20 years, helping to deliver improvements in transport, broadband, energy, flood defenses and housing.
+The UK is making a significant investment in infrastructure over the next 20 years, helping to deliver improvements in transport, broadband, energy, flood defences and housing.
 From Hinkley and High Speed 2 (HS2), to highways and the Heathrow third runway, the ambition, scale and scope of the infrastructure projects being planned is vast.
 So too are the environmental challenges facing them, which means that public buy-in and, in some cases, planning consent, may be difficult to secure.
 Balfour Beatty believes that the principle of delivering Net Gain for biodiversity offers the best way of delivering the infrastructure the country needs, securing our future economic growth, reconciling competing demands for land use, and enhancing the environment for the long term.
 By considering up front how construction schemes can boost biodiversity, the need to build more infrastructure to support economic growth and provide new houses and places of employment can be balanced with environmental concerns: Net Gain can reconcile what are at the moment two opposing policies.
 But to make this possible, we must move away from the current ‘development versus nature’ scenario to infrastructure projects that help deliver Government priorities for both national infrastructure1 and biodiversity2.

 Beyond these key benefits for our society, the economy and the environment, there is also a strong case for the construction and infrastructure and developers supporting the Net Gain principle: